build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 ### Walkthrough

-* We are gonna start opening our Terminal and creating a variable to set the Karpenter version that we are gonna use as well as the region, that in our case is us-east-1, the cluster name and finally the identify profile of the current session.
+* We are going to start opening our Terminal and creating a variable to set the Karpenter version that we are gonna use as well as the region, that in our case is us-east-1, the cluster name and finally the identify profile of the current session.

 ```bash
 export KARPENTER_VERSION=v0.16.0